20th Century Fox

 STAR WARS is one of those movies that made careers.
 Mark Hamill, Carrie Fisher and Harrison Ford became international superstars overnight thanks to the movie and George Lucas hailed as a visionary filmmaker.
 It’s the movie that inspired an entire generation of writers, directors and filmmakers.
 When he made his prequel trilogy, George Lucas got a lot of poo thrown at him by his “fans.”
 And I was in a lot of discussions regarding those prequels which the “fans” claimed ruined their childhoods (and if a movie can ruin your childhood then you obviously didn’t have much of a childhood to begin with.)

 My feeling is this: George Lucas created a modern mythology that has lasted, grown, thrived for forty years and sparked the imaginations of millions all across the world and made him billions of dollars.
 When you do the same then you get the right to criticize the man.
 STAR WARS is an authentic classic of the genre and a masterpiece.
 It deserves all the accolades it has garnered during those forty years.
 And it did it the old-fashioned way: it’s a good story well-told and sincerely acted.
 The only other movie I can compare it to as being a perfectly pure swashbuckling adventure movie is “The Adventures of Robin Hood.” (and it fact, the two of them back-to-back makes for a damn good Saturday afternoon double-feature).
-Take it for what it is and you’ll enjoy it as much as millions of other have.
+Take it for what it is and you’ll enjoy it as much as generations of STAR WARS fans who grew up watching it have.